PuLeeNa/MedBot/README.md

    - `PINECONE_API_KEY`: Your Pinecone API key
    - `GROQ_API_KEY`: Your Groq API key

-4. **Optional - Setup CI/CD**:
-   - Go to your GitHub repository Settings → Secrets and variables → Actions
-   - Add secret: `RENDER_DEPLOY_HOOK_URL` (get from Render Settings → Deploy Hook)
+4. **CI/CD is configured** via `.github/workflows/deploy.yml`
-   - CI/CD will auto-deploy on push to main branch
+   - Automatically deploys on push to main branch

-### CI/CD Pipeline Features

-The GitHub Actions pipeline includes:

-- ✅ Code quality checks (flake8)
-- ✅ Security scanning (bandit)
-- ✅ Docker image build and test
-- ✅ Automated deployment to Render
-- ✅ Build caching for faster deployments
+   - Ensure GitHub secrets are configured for your deployment targets

 ## 🤝 Contributing